What is a Commercial Bond?

 There are some bonds whose prices are the same throughout all 50 states, such as the freight broker bond, which costs $75,000.
 Most other bonds, however, cost a varying amount from state to state, and this cost will be determined by each given geographic location.
 Commercial bond insurance costs can often be quoted without a credit check, and when this is the case, the cost of the commercial bond insurance is generally between 1% and 3% of the face value of the bond itself.
 For example, if a were purchased in the amount of $50,000 and the surety company imposed a 1% premium on the bond, the actual cost would be $500 to the principal.

-As a rule of thumb however, the cost of any bond will depend on three factors: the length of the bond term, the type of bond, and the level of risk being taken by the surety company.
-Bonds which require the review of an underwriter may be based on the credit history of the involved principal, as well as other personal and professional qualifications.
-Individuals who are less qualified can generally expect to pay premiums which are higher than the 1% to 3% rate, and may go as high as 5%.
+As a rule of thumb, however, the cost of any bond will depend on three factors: the length of the bond term, the type of bond, and the level of risk being taken by the surety company.
+Bonds that require the review of an underwriter may be based on the credit history of the involved principal, as well as other personal and professional qualifications.
+Individuals who are less qualified can generally expect to pay premiums which are higher than the 1% to 3% rate and may go as high as 5%.

 Commercial Bond Insurance

 Where to get yours

-These bonds must be purchased from a surety company which is authorized to sell them in your particular state.
+These bonds must be purchased from a surety company that is authorized to sell them in your particular state.
 A good place to start your application for a commercial surety bond would be to go online and check first whether a license bond is required for your profession in the state you intend to do business.
-If you find that a bond is required in your state, you should then look for a company which is authorized to sell the kind of bond you need.
-NFP is the best Choice, because they are the largest bonding company in this country, and they are authorized to sell bonds in all 50 states.
+If you find that a bond is required in your state, you should then look for a company that is authorized to sell the kind of bond you need.
+NFP is the best choice, because they are the largest bonding company in this country, and it is authorized to sell bonds in all 50 states.